ToniWonKanobi/theoveranalyzed.net/posts/2015/3/31/macbookless.md

 <hr class="small" />

 I am writing this post on my iPhone 6 Plus, using a paired [Bluetooth keyboard][amazon].
-And the last few posts I have put out -- those have all been written in a similar fashion.
+And the last few posts I have put out---those have all been written in a similar fashion.
 Truly, the keyboard makes writing immensely better than without it.
-I can't imagine thumb typing my ~1000 word posts -- even in Markdown -- due to the limitations of iOS.
+I can't imagine thumb typing my ~1000 word posts due to the limitations of iOS.

 The biggest take-home for me is that iOS, while seemingly an oasis for distracted-types like myself, tends to cripple me rather than enable.
 Yes, full screen apps make for a focused writing experience.
 And yes, the [bigger] iPhone 6 Plus screen makes it even easier to type longer passages on my phone.
 And yes, the combination of an iPhone 6 Plus and a keyboard still weighs less and takes up less space than even the 11" MacBook Air.
 Win, win, win.